 Things to Do at the Sombrio Beach

-With a temperature rainforest full of giant Sitka Spruce, Douglas Fir, and Cedar trees, stunning waterfalls, a beautiful beach and excellent surfing, there are enough activities at Sombrio Beach for everyone.
+If you like hiking, the temperature rainforest along the Juan de Fuca is full of giant Sitka Spruce, Douglas Fir, and Cedar trees.
+There are enough activities at Sombrio Beach for everyone.

 Find the Hidden Sombrio Beach Waterfall

 To reach the Hidden Waterfall, turn left on the beach and head southeast for about 20 minutes (around 1km).
 Enjoy the views along the shore and listen to the enchanting sound of moving cobblestones as the waves roll gently in and out.